myllynen/rhel-perf-automation/README.md

 The Grafana Web UI will be available on the configured host at http://localhost:3000.
-If needed, use SSH tunneling to allow access to it without additional firewall configuration, the target here is the host in the Ansible grafana group:
+If needed, use SSH tunneling to allow access to it without additional firewall configuration for port 3000, the target in this example is the host in the Ansible grafana group, i.e., the one with Grafane Web UI:

 ```
 ssh -L 127.0.0.1:3000:localhost:3000 rhel1.example.com